“The Samsung Galaxy A71 5G is a solid midrange phone, despite the burgeoning value of cheaper devices.”

 The only feature really missing is wireless charging, though it’s not necessarily unacceptable that a phone in this price range doesn’t have it.
 We’re hoping to see wireless charging come to cheaper phones over the next few years.

 The Samsung Galaxy A71 5G sits in between truly midrange phones and flagships, coming in at $650 unlocked.
 You can get it for less depending on your carrier — for example, T-Mobile is offering the phone for $600.
 That’s actually not a bad price considering what you get — but there’s definitely some competition in the price range.
-The device is available from Verizon, AT&T, T-Mobile, and directly from the Samsung website.
+The device is available from Verizon, AT&T, T-Mobile, and directly

 If you’re looking for discounted phones under the Galaxy line, here is a list of the best Smart Galaxy deals around.
 Or find out what other affordable units are up for grabs through our list of the best smartphone deals.